 Physical and virtual resource boundaries can be much larger, more disparate, and often not even readily apparent.
 The reason is because serverless platforms can spread workloads across a much wider range of infrastructure.
 Additional components, also distributed in their own right, can be used in conjunction with this type of processing.

-In the email use case referenced in Part 1 of this series, processing an email as part of a legacy application via a serialized workflow would typically result in the processing and the data handling taking place within fixed number of servers for the entire sequence of processing.
+Processing an email as part of a legacy application via a serialized workflow would typically result in the processing and the data handling taking place within fixed number of servers for the entire sequence of processing.
 With a serverless approach, though, each task might run in a different server across a number of clusters, or even in a different zone or data center.
 And if a serverless platform uses multiple infrastructure providers, data payloads could even cross multiple clouds.

 Processing an image, for example, might be performed in different clusters specifically set up to handle the higher memory requirements needed for these types of tasks.
 Different portions of an email message might be distributed across a wider topology either as payloads for tasks or within key-value stores or databases that the tasks access.
 Consequently, developers have to think about not just different type of data stores but also different locations and even different types and states of data — input data, output data, temporary data, config data, and more.